 - If you have not used a contraceptive with hormones in the previous month.
-Begin with <invented name> on the first day of the cycle (that is the first day of your menstruation).
-If you start <invented name> on the first day of your menstruation you are immediately protected against pregnancy.
+Begin with [nationally completed name] on the first day of the cycle (that is the first day of your menstruation).
+If you start {Nationally completed name} on the first day of your menstruation you are immediately protected against pregnancy.
 You may also begin on day 2-5 of the cycle, but then you must use extra protective measures (for example, a condom) for the first 7 days. - Changing from another combined hormonal contraceptive, or combined contraceptive vaginal ring or patch.
-You can start <invented name> on the day after the placebo-tablet period of your previous contraceptive finishes (or after the last inactive tablet of your previous pill).
+You can start [nationally completed name] on the day after taking the last tablet containing the active substance of your previous "pill", but at the latest on the day after the placebo-tablet period of your previous contraceptive finish (or after the last inactive tablet of your previous pill).
 When changing from a combined contraceptive vaginal ring or patch, follow the advice of your doctor. - Changing from a preparation containing only a progestogen (progestogen-only pill, injection, implant or a progestogen-releasing IUD).
 You may switch any day from an injectable when the next injection would be due from the progestogen-only pill and from an implant or the IUD on the day of its removal.)
 But in all of these cases you must use extra protective measures (for example, a condom) for the first 7 days of tablet-taking. - After a miscarriage.
 Follow the advice of your doctor. - After having a baby.
-After having a baby, you can start with <invented name> between 21 and 28 days later.
-If you start later than day 28, you must use a so-called barrier method (for example, a condom) during the first seven days of <invented name> use.

-If, after having a baby, you have had intercourse before starting <invented name> (again), you must first be sure that you are not pregnant otherwise you must wait until the next menstrual bleed.
+After having a baby, you can start with [nationally completed name] between 21 and 28 days later.
+If you start later than day 28, you must use a so-called barrier method (for example, a condom) during the first seven days of [nationally completed name] use. - If, after having a baby, you have had intercourse before starting [nationally completed name] (again), you must first be sure that you are not pregnant otherwise you must wait until the next menstrual bleed.

-Ask your doctor for advice in case you are not sure when to start <invented name>.
+Ask your doctor for advice in case you are not sure when to start [nationally completed name].

-If you are breastfeeding and want to start <invented name> (again) after having a baby.
+If you are breastfeeding and want to start [nationally completed name] (again) after having a baby.

-<invented name> should not be used during breast feeding.
+[nationally completed name] should not be used during breast feeding.
 Read the section 2. on "Pregnancy and breast feeding".

-If you take more <invented name> than you should
+If you take more [nationally completed name] than you should

-There are no reports of serious harmful results of taking too many <invented name> tablets.
+There are no reports of serious harmful results of taking too many [nationally completed name] tablets.

 If you take several tablets at once then you may have symptoms of nausea, dizziness, abdominal pain, drowsiness/fatigue or vomiting.
 Young girls may have bleeding from the vagina.

-If you have taken too many <invented name> tablets, or you discover that a child has taken some, ask your doctor or pharmacist for advice.
+If you have taken too many [nationally completed name] tablets, or you discover that a child has taken some, ask your doctor or pharmacist for advice.

-If you forget to take <invented name>
+If you forget to take [nationally completed name]